1986–87 NHL season

 The 1986–87 NHL season was the 70th season of the National Hockey League.
-The Edmonton Oilers won the Stanley Cup by beating the Philadelphia Flyers four games to three in the Cup finals.
+The Edmonton Oilers won the Stanley Cup by beating the Philadelphia Flyers four games to three in the Cup Final.

 League business

 Chicago renaming

 The Chicago-based club officially changed their name from the two-worded "Black Hawks" to the one-worded "Blackhawks" based on the spelling found in their original franchise documents.

 Entry draft

 The 1986 NHL entry draft was held on June 21, at the Montreal Forum in Montreal, Quebec.
 Joe Murphy was selected first overall by the Detroit Red Wings.

 Regular season

 The Oilers won their second straight Presidents' Trophy as the top team and Wayne Gretzky won his eighth straight Hart Memorial Trophy and his seventh straight Art Ross Trophy.

 On November 26, 1986, Toronto's Borje Salming was accidentally cut in the face by a skate, requiring more than 200 stitches.
 It was the third injury to his face and Salming returned to play wearing a visor.